Updated: 8th October 2021

 - park in areas such as taxi bays and cycle lanes.

 What you’ll also need to consider before parking your van outside your house– including rules for parking at night

-Suppose you keep your work van at your own home for prolonged periods or overnight regularly.
-In that case, you will need to check with the vehicle insurer if it's covered.
-If it's a company van, it's worth checking in advance to avoid pain later and ensure no company van tax issues.
+Imagine you keep your work van at home for extended periods or overnight on a regular basis.
+If that is the case, you will need to check with your insurer to see if it is covered.
+If it's a company van, it's best to check in advance to avoid any tax issues later on.

 Different rules for parking at night

-Vehicles not exceeding 1525 kg unladen weight may be parked without lights on a road (or lay-by) with a speed limit of 30 mph or less.
-They need to be at least 10 metres (32 feet) away from any junction, close to the curb and facing in the direction of the traffic flow in a recognised parking place or lay-by.
+Vehicles weighing up to 1525 kg unladen may be parked without lights on a road (or lay-by) with a speed limit of 30 mph or less.
+In a recognised parking place or lay-by, they must be at least 10 metres (32 feet) away from any junction, close to the curb and facing in the direction of the traffic flow.

 VEHICLES WITH A COMBINED WEIGHT OF OVER 7.5 TONNES

 pARKING ON A DRIVEWAY OR IN A GARAGE

-Some local councils are getting fed up with complaints about commercial vehicles parked in the gardens and driveways of private houses.
-Many are now saying that this is going against the enjoyment of the property.
-They consider it a material change of use, and thus you will need to apply for permission.
+The local councils are getting tired of complaints about commercial vehicles parked in the gardens and driveways of private homes.
+Some are now claiming that it prevents people from enjoying the property consider it a material change in use, for which permission must be applied.

 Factors taken into account by local councils include:

 - The size, design and number of commercial vehicles at a property

 - Your van’s position and distance to other properties

 - Its effect on the appearance of the local area

 - The times your van arrives at your property and leaves

-We'd advise checking with your local council first to avoid problems later – particularly with other residents.
+We recommend checking with your local council first to avoid problems later - particularly with other residents.
+When parking your commercial van, it's very important to know what you can and cannot do.